 Bystander or lifesaver?

-This activity uses a real-life example from October 2017 to explore the bystander effect, looking at what happens when people don't stop to help in an emergency.
+This activity uses a real-life example to explore the bystander effect, looking at what happens when people don't stop to help in an emergency.

 - Lesson plan